 This argument suggests that the costs of legal services can be reduced if the public is better prepared to access services and remedies.
 Most recently, this argument has been used to justify supplementing or replacing legal aid services with cheaper public legal education resources.
 Self-represented litigants are particularly keen to use PLE resources as much as possible.

-For more information on the cost of civil justice, go to http://www.cfcj-fcjc.org/
+For more information on the cost of civil justice, go to the Canadian Forum on Civil Justice at http://www.cfcj-fcjc.org/

 Ancilliary benefits of PLE